NeuroDesk/neurodesk.github.io/content/en/docs/_index.md

 ## Feedback & Inquiries

-We invite you to complete [this survey](https://forms.gle/deKy85yniJLP4hDM8) to help guide future additions to the software library

 To ask questions or suggest new features, [join the discussion](https://github.com/NeuroDesk/neurodesk.github.io/discussions) on github.
-For issues with the _Neurodesk_ platform, please open a [new issue](https://github.com/NeuroDesk/neurodesk/issues), or contact [Steffen Bollmann](https://github.com/stebo85), [Oren Civier](https://github.com/civier) or [Aswin Narayanan](https://github.com/aswinnarayanan).
+For issues with the _Neurodesk_ platform, please open a [new issue](https://github.com/NeuroDesk/neurodesk.github.io/issues).

 ## Acknowledgments